-Want to increase your sales and conversions with great funnels?
+Want to increase your sales and conversions with a great sales funnel, all within WordPress and using Elementor?
 Find out how in our new Monday Masterclass tutorial series!

 While researching this blog post, I’ve read a lot of OTHER posts about building funnels.

-None actually talk about the essential details of building a funnel.
+None actually talk about the essential details of building a sales funnel in WordPress.

 The truth is you can use a small set of tools to easily create and perfect your sales funnel.